karfau/as3-depending/README.md

 To solve this, there are a lot "dependency injection libraries/ frameworks" out there.

 Most of them use metadata tags as a (second but explicit) way to communicate the dependencies (to the framework).
-By using the utility classes that are available in AS3 to do smoething like reflection, they look at the information available about a class or instance (at runtime) and try to **create and/or resolve** those dependencies.
+By using the utility classes that are available in AS3 to do something like reflection, they look at the information available about a class or instance (at runtime) and try to **create and/or resolve** those dependencies.

 As they don't know anything about the application code, they have some configuration or mapping phase, where the application tells the "framework" its **decisions how to resolve** those dependencies.